 strategically plan and apply innovative solutions to workforce problems.

 Ten (10) years of professional experience in labor relations or human resources management.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Three (3) years of the General Experience must have been in a managerial capacity, with substantial responsibility for interpreting and administering terms of collective bargaining agreements.
+Three (3) years of the General Experience must have been in a managerial capacity with substantial responsibility serving as co-chair over collective bargaining agreements.

-For state employees, this interpreted at the level of Human Resources Business Partner 1, Assistant Human Resources Business Partner or Agency Labor Relations Manager.
+NOTE: For state employees this experience is interpreted at the level of a Human Resources Business Partner 1, an Assistant Human Resources Business Partner or Agency Labor Relations Manager.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED